Americans with Disabilities Act Employee Accommodation Policy

 Reason for Policy: State and federal law prohibits discrimination in employment against any individual because of her/his physical or mental disability.
 The Illinois Human Rights Act (775 ILCS 5, et seq.) is the primary state law prohibiting disability discrimination in employment.
 Similarly, the primary federal law protecting people with disabilities from employment discrimination is the Americans with Disabilities Act of 1990, amended in 2008.

-Furthermore, the University of Illinois Nondiscrimination Statement and the Chancellor’s reaffirmation of UIC’s commitment to equal opportunity and nondiscrimination also drive the underlying rationale for the policy.
+Furthermore, the University of Illinois Nondiscrimination Statement and the Reaffirmation Statement of UIC’s commitment to equal opportunity and nondiscrimination also drive the underlying rationale for the policy.

 Minority Impact Statement: The policy does not have any disproportionate or unique impact on UIC’s minority students, staff, or faculty.